Introduction to the Types of Nostril and Septum Nose Piercings

 What Is a Nose Piercing?

 When you hear about a nose piercing, chances are you think of a nostril piercing, which is the most common, or a septum piercing, which is the second most common and looks like a bull ring between the nostrils.
 You'd be correct on both counts, as either type falls into the category of "nose piercing."
-In addition to the nostril and the septum, there are several other variations of piercing that and decorate the nose.
+In addition to the nostril and the septum, there are several other variations of piercing that can decorate the nose.

 Standard Nostril Piercings